intrinio/java-sdk/docs/SecurityApi.md

 <a name="getSecurityHistoricalData"></a>
 # **getSecurityHistoricalData**
-> ApiResponseSecurityHistoricalData getSecurityHistoricalData(identifier, tag, type, startDate, endDate, sortOrder, nextPage)
+> ApiResponseSecurityHistoricalData getSecurityHistoricalData(identifier, tag, frequency, type, startDate, endDate, sortOrder, nextPage)

-Get Security Historical Data
+Historical Data for Security

 Returns historical values for the given &#x60;tag&#x60; and the Security with the given &#x60;identifier&#x60;